stackchain/ocr-cnh-2-json/README.md

 # ocr-cnh-2-json
-OCR for Brazilian CNH (Drivers license) to JSON object.
+OCR for Brazilian CNH (driver's license) to JSON object.

 ## Getting started

-The simplest and fast-forward way to get started with this project in 2 steps is:
+The simplest way to get started with this project in 2 steps:

 ### Build the docker container